Have you heard of the Sorbs or Wends?

 Granddad Proposch was a serious person, upright and proper in all he said and did.
 I don’t remember him ever making a joke.
 But he liked to play games – cards and chess.
 He taught me how to play chess.
 By profession, he was a commercial artist, and I remember him helping me with my Year 8 and 9 artwork (especially painting and drawing).
 He was very patient and had a keen eye for detail.
 Sadly though, as far as I am aware, Granddad did not share his predecessors’ strong Christian faith.

-My father, William Edwin (“Bill”) Proposch (1918-1999), was Charles’ and Elsie’s second son.
+My father, William Edwin (“Bill”) Proposch (1919-1999), was Charles’ and Elsie’s second son.
 He married Evelyn Maud Beaumont in March 1945 and after World War II and Bill’s discharge from the army, they settled at Rockhampton in Queensland.
 Evelyn, my mother, outlived my father by 12 years.
 She died at Brisbane in 2011, aged 95 years.
-I have written previously about my father in A Mother’s Love and my mother in My mother, a young woman and A precious death.
+I have written previously about my father in A Mother’s Love (and a little black diary) and my mother in My mother, a young woman and A precious death.

 When my mother came to live with me and my husband in 2003, Granddad’s paintings came with her.
 They had been passed down from Granddad to my father and, following my mother’s death, they were passed on to me.
 I have six of Granddad’s oil paintings, all of which he painted in the 1940s.
 The autumn scene pictured below, dated 1946, is my favourite.
 I am so grateful to possess these works of art, as they are constant reminders of Granddad Proposch, his God-given gift and our Wendish heritage.

 Proposch, Alfred (Alf), of Oakey, Queensland, Australia.
 Undated.
 The Family Name Proposch.
 The Wends.
-The Family Proposch.
 Unpublished notes.

 Stock, Milena & Sieg, Sabine.
 (Editors).
 Dolnoserbske nałogi.
 Customs and Traditions of the Sorbs in Lower Lusatia.
 Brochure.
 Załožba za serbski lud.
 Serbska kulturna informacija LODKA, 2008.
 (Foundation for the Sorbian people.
 Cultural Information Centre LODKA, 2008.)